pawel150199/bitrate-predictions/README.md

-## Bitrate prediction using SIX and WASX dataset
+## Bitrate prediction using SIX and WASK dataset